prebid/prebid-server-java/extra/modules/wurfl-devicedetection/README.md

 java -jar target/prebid-server-bundle.jar --spring.config.additional-location=sample/configs/prebid-config-with-wurfl.yaml
 ```

 This sample configuration contains the module hook basic configuration.
-All the other module configuration options
-are located in the `wurfl-devicedetection.yaml` inside the module.

 When the server starts, it downloads the WURFL file from the `wurfl-snapshot-url` and loads it into the module.